 - develop the employer-valued skills such as teamwork; - practice new skills which are practiced in private/public companies or government entities; - compare and contrast application of HRM in private/public companies or government entities; - explain the importance of attitude or behaviors modification in the workplace; - discuss the practical issues and problem of the workplace.

-Learning: Working in the work place, Supervision and discussion examiner's evaluation and mentor evaluation.
+Methods of Teaching and Learning : Working in the work place, Supervision and discussion Assessment : Presentation, Attendance and log book maintenance, examiner's evaluation and mentor evaluation.